Every product on this page was carefully chosen. I may earn a commission if you make a purchase through a link. See my full disclosure.

 Helene Aquilla: aka Blood Shrike

-I’ve had varying feelings when it came to Helene, but the main overarching emotion would probably be irritation.
+When it comes to Helene, I have had mixed feelings.
+However, the overarching emotion that would define my feelings towards Helene would be irritation.
 But then I think about it and realize almost everything she did was for family.

 And that lead to the demise of her mother, father and sister Hannah; throats slit directly in front of Helene, simply to make a statement.
 And her younger sister Livia, taken hostage as Marcus’s bride to keep the Blood Shrike in check (Marcus seriously gave me a throwback moment to Hamlet when he was talking to Zacharias’s ghost).